s-ellingson/GDP-Analysis-Project/README.md

 - inspecting and preparing data frames for analysis
 - visualizing data through plots and graphs

 A final presentation is available in PDF format with all visualizations, created with Canva.
-Csv file has been provided by Codecademy as part of their Data Analyst certification course.
+CSV files have been provided by Codecademy as part of their Data Analyst certification course.